my1396/Econ-Study/_posts/2024-02-18-Norsk-Skrive.md

   Det risikerer å gjøre noe → It risks of doing sth

-- Det *skaper unødvendige problemer* både for arbeidsplassen og for sammfunnet. → It creates unnecessary problems for both the working place and the society.
+- Det *skaper unødvendige problemer* både for arbeidsplassen og for samfunnet. → It creates unnecessary problems for both the working place and the society.

 - There is no point in doing …